cseale/internet-explorer-http-2-https/README.md

 Package for web applications which wish to support IE 8-9 and need Cross Domain Request Support, specifically from HTTP pages to HTTPS.

 # Motivation:
 The original limitations are talked about in this blog post: <http://blogs.msdn.com/b/ieinternals/archive/2010/05/13/xdomainrequest-restrictions-limitations-and-workarounds.aspx>.
 This library intends to provide a workaround to point 7.
+Please be aware of the limitations and requirements on the server side around headers and response types as mentioned in the blog post.

 The code is this package is based off of these articles & examples:
 - <http://mcgivery.com/ie8-and-cors/>